 During the first full week in May each year, the ALCDSB celebrates the significant contribution that Catholic Education has made to the ALCDSB community, the province of Ontario and to Canada.
 Ontario Catholic School Graduate Expectations challenge our students to articulate in society those fundamental values that underpin Catholic education.

-During Catholic Education Week ALCDSB recognizes the exemplary accomplishments of students, staff and community partners who consistently demonstrate outstanding service.
+Submissions for Catholic Education Week Award nominations open annually at the beginning of the calendar year.
+Award recipients are selected based on the exemplary accomplishments of students, staff and community members who consistently demonstrate outstanding service.

 The Adult Volunteer of the Year Award will recognize an individual who has provided exemplary volunteer services to a school or worksite to those students/staff of that site.

 The Katharine Award is meant to re

 cognize an individual, group or school whose charitable efforts honour the spirit of giving of the late Katharine Splinter and are consistent with the character of the system as expressed in its Mission Statement.

 Katharine Award Nomination Form Contribution to Catholic Education Award